 SPARC offers a competitive advantage to faculty members by providing strategic research funding development services and resources designed to develop capacity, build collaborations, increase application success rates and enhance research excellence at UBC.

-SPARC services and resources available to researchers at UBC’s Vancouver, Okanagan and academic hospital campuses is summarized below.
+SPARC services and resources available to researchers at UBC’s Vancouver, Okanagan and academic hospital campuses for UBC-led applications is summarized below.

 1. Program Outreach

 SPARC organizes a variety of events throughout the year for new and established faculty members to provide an introduction to a specific funding agency and/or competition.
 These opportunities are communicated to the UBC research community via the Events+Workshops calendar and through the UBC Research Digest.

 Researchers who are new to UBC can meet the SPARC team at the annual Research Orientation Day held by the Office of the Vice-President, Research and Innovation.
 Other events are organized on an ad hoc basis and typically target a special funding opportunity or create a networking opportunity within a specific research area/discipline.
 To suggest an event, please contact a SPARC team member who specializes in the relevant research domain.

 SPARC is available to meet with researchers interested in discussing funding program options.
 SPARC also offers specialized presentations and meetings tailored to the needs of UBC Departments, Faculties and other units.
 To request a SPARC session/meeting, please contact a team member who specializes in the relevant research domain.

 2. Project & Proposal Development

-These workshops provide a forum for researchers to connect with VP Research and International Funding Agency Advisors, UBC grant experts and peer review panel members, as well as networking opportunities for those that intend to build new teams and collaborate on grant applications.
+These workshops provide a forum for researchers to connect with VP Research & Innovation Faculty Research Advisors, UBC grant experts and peer review panel members, as well as networking opportunities for those that intend to build new teams and collaborate on grant applications.